 Managers can — and should — provide opportunities for social learning and support it.
 But social learning must develop organically; managers cannot create it or force it to happen.

 Organizations that value a pro-learning culture offer tools and platforms where employees can share their knowledge, help colleagues solve problems and build community.
 These companies can provide space where employees can post and share resources, for example, or they can provide tools like Slack or Yammer and encourage employees to participate.

 Corporate culture influences social learning.
 Providing the space is an important signal to employees, but people must also feel safe asking questions and know that they’ll get the information they need — not be ridiculed for asking.

-Managers and executives must also support this use of employee time, not send a message that time spent on social learning and networking platforms is “wasted” time or that those employees are slackers.
+Managers and executives must also support this use of employee time, not send a message that time spent on social learning, through your online training platform or networking platforms is “wasted” time or that those employees are slackers.
 They can do this by sharing important information with employees via social platforms, encouraging their direct reports to share their accomplishments and knowledge via these channels, and by making social and collaborative learning a priority.

 In their enthusiasm for social learning, many managers want to track or measure it; they might seek to control access to platforms somehow.
 This is likely to doom those platforms to failure.

 Monitoring employees’ presence on social learning platforms is going to inhibit their participation.
 They’ll still learn socially; they just won’t use the platforms and spaces their workplaces provide.

 To build participation and promote lively, inclusive discussions, managers need to provide the tools and then get out of the way.